jeffchheng/brains-base/content/blog/2019-08-02-usestatesafely/index.md

 description: A custom hook for setting state without memory leaks.
 ---

+A custom hook for setting state without memory leaks.

 If you just want to see the custom hook implementation in action, [check out this Code Sandbox](https://codesandbox.io/embed/ecstatic-hooks-nd0ky).
 Otherwise, read on for my ramblings on the problem space and path to a solution.

 # The problem